 According to the Faculty Tenure policy and the Procedures for Reviewing Candidates for Tenure and/or Promotion

 Tenure-Track and Tenured Faculty, a probationary faculty member may extend their probationary period for one year at a time for:

 - the birth, adoption, or foster placement of a child

 - for caregiver responsibilities

 An extension of the probationary period is not a leave; during the extended period, a faculty member continues their teaching, research, and service responsibilities in the unit.
 The probationary period may be extended for no more than three years total for any combination of the three conditions above.

 For information about promotion and/or tenure at the University of Minnesota – Duluth, see UMD Tenure Code.
 Tenure and promotion processes for UMD differ from those on the other campuses because of their contract with the University Education Association.

-All probationary tenure system faculty who were in their positions in April of 2020 were granted a one-year extension to their probationary clock.
-New faculty who began their appointments after April 2020 and did not receive an automatic extension may apply for one now using the new extension request form below.
+All probationary tenure system faculty who were in year 1 or later during spring semester 2020 were granted a one-year extension to their probationary clock.
+New faculty who did not receive the automatic extension may request one using the request form below.

 - Form UM 1910: Extension of Maximum Period of Probationary Service for Tenure-Track Faculty